gregtuc/paywall-attacker/README.md

 This program pipes DOM content to the server and runs data through two filters:
 1) Site-specific filters.
 Mostly for high-profile journalism websites, this first filter quickly gets rid of known paywalls/modals/overlays.
 2) General blacklist filtering.
-A fuzzy-match module is used to reject DOM elements that have greater than an 85% match with blacklisted classes and ID's.
+Fuzzy-match algo is used to reject DOM elements that have greater than an 85% match with blacklisted classes and ID's.
 This helps to attack elements that had their names changed slightly to avoid detection.

 After bad elements are reported to the client, they are removed with JQuery and the Mutation Observer interface is used to track and prevent items from being re-injected after removal.